ArdisFoxx/aflr-soundpack/README.md

 The recommended companion soundpack for **ArdisFoxx's Lewd RPG** on Foundry VTT.

 A curated selection of voices and SFX.
-The download covers AFLP's full audio feature set.
+The download covers AFLR's full audio feature set.

 ## Install